leletu-kamana/leletu-kamana.github.io/README.md

   3. theme=tokyonight is just one style option.
 Other options include: dark, radical, merko, gruvbox, dracula, default (light).
 You can swap the word "tokyonight" in any of the 3 image links above to try a different look.
+     If you change the theme, the gradient colors above may clash with it - you'd want to pick new hex colors that match the new theme's palette.

   4. Streak stats are calculated from PUBLIC contributions only, unless you turn on "Private contributions" from your profile's contribution graph dropdown (this is optional, not required).

+  5. These stats auto-update on their own - no action needed.
+The Stats card refreshes roughly every 24 hours, and the Top Languages card roughly every 6 days, since the free service caches results to avoid overload.
+A brand new commit may take that long to show up - this is normal, not a bug.
 -->